-PACS has worked directly with 85 CSOs, identified through a rigorous grant application process, and a further 139 networked partners.
+PACS worked directly with 85 CSOs, identified through a rigorous grant application process, and a further 139 networked partners.
 Over half (58%) of PACS partners are led by someone from a socially excluded group.

-PACS partners have worked with over 14,000 community-based organisations (CBOs), extending the reach of the programme to 21,552 villages.
+PACS partners worked with over 14,000 community-based organisations (CBOs), extending the reach of the programme to 21,552 villages.

 - training CBO members about their rights in key thematic areas